 Michael K. Gould, MD, MS

 Dr. Michael Gould is a pulmonologist and health services researcher with longstanding interests in the care of patients with respiratory disease, venous thromboembolism, and lung cancer.
-He leads the Care Improvement Research Team, which conducts both externally funded and operationally focused research.
-CIRT is deeply embedded in the delivery system at Kaiser Permanente Southern California and is actively engaged in both observational and interventional studies of care delivery.
+He is a professor in the Department of Health Systems Science of the Kaiser Permanente Bernard J. Tyson School of Medicine.

 Areas of Focus